 The Sims 4 (Series) Accessibility Report

-The Sims 4 offers 21 accessibility features in the Difficulty, Getting Started, Reading, Navigation, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
+We've documented 21 accessibility features for The Sims 4 in the Controls, Difficulty, Getting Started, Reading, Navigation, Visual and Audio areas to aid enjoyment of the game for different players.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.The Sims puts you in charge of a world of characters living normal lives.
 By providing a home, a job, leisure, friendships and even love interest, you work to make them happy.
 It’s an open-ended game as well, although the altruism is focused on virtual characters.

 Fully playable with just a mouse or pointer.
 Simple controls.
 Can be configured to scroll when the mouse hits the edge of the screen.

 You can scale the interface and menus.
 You can choose a different camera style to change the view.

 Change volume for voices, music, effects and switch between stereo and mono.
 "Mood sting" to highlight visual cues about your Sims mood.